alexhiggins732/MsSql.IO/README.md

 Sql.IO is being developed to serve as a foundation for a new C# Document Management System (DMS) which will offer document management functionality through a RestFul Web API.

-I also doubles as new virtual file system for use in conjunction with the Fubar Development Portable C# FTP server (https://github.com/FubarDevelopment/FtpServer).
+Sql.IO also doubles as new virtual file system for use in conjunction with the Fubar Development Portable C# FTP server (https://github.com/FubarDevelopment/FtpServer).

 Using SQL file tables, the file stream and directory heirarchy are exposed as windows file share.